RealOrangeOne/git-mirror/README.md

 ### Additional settings

 `heartbeat`: A HTTP URL to poll to ensure the process is still running.
 The interval is the smallest interval of all the repositories.
+Works nicely with [healthchecks.io](https://healthchecks.io/).
 `clone_root`: Directory to store repositories in.
 Defaults to `$PWD/repositories/`.